Artanemus/SCM_BuildMeAClub-R/README.md

 Just some quick notes on the BMAC_SCRIPTS folder.
 In future builds there will be a single SQL script for each database version.
 (02/06/23 Keep a watch on the folder and look for some new release builds for SCM_BuildMeAClub.)

-v1.1.5.2 Introduces club logos, scheduling of events and FINA's disqualification codes.
-(And some other "bits and bobs".)

-v1.1.5.3 Introduces teamed events.

-v2.0.0.0 Introduces some major changes.
-Multi-Club support, new member's schema and session export.
-(To various formats.)
+I've done a little work on the repo's wiki.
+Her you'll find some info on the versions and other bits.

-It takes time to build a solid, well performing databases 😋.
+It takes time to build a solid, well performing database 😋.
+I reach out to users - do you want to sponsor me?

-You'll find more info in the Wiki.

 ---